Dear friends and World War adepts

 Through the years I got fascinated by the military cemeteries.
 By now I’ve visited many.

 Because of this fascination, I got interested in adopting American war graves.
 It started with one grave at the Henri-Chapelle American Cemetery, the grave of Clemit Lipe.
-Soon another one followed and at the moment I have adopted 18 adoption graves, six from World War 1 and twelve from World War 2, divided over 7 American Cemeteries in Belgium, France and the Netherlands, 1 Commonwealth cemetery in Belgium, 1 in France and on the Menin Gate and 2 German cemeteries in Belgium.
+Soon another one followed and at the moment I have adopted 20 adoption graves, seven from World War 1 and twelve from World War 2, divided over 7 American Cemeteries in Belgium, France and the Netherlands, 1 Commonwealth cemetery in Belgium, 1 in France and on the Menin Gate and 2 German cemeteries in Belgium.